monagjr/monitor-bscscan/README.md

 # BscScan Monitor

-Monitor BscScan for specific changes, then copy specific URL to system clipboard, and play alert sound.
+Monitor BscScan for specific changes, then copy specific URL to Windows clipboard, and play alert sound.